You know I suspect with this name this might be somebody from Africa or one of these countries. It sounds kind of like that.

 I believe that is a total misunderstanding of these verses.

-Look carefully at this in first Timothy chapter 2 verse 11 to 13.
+Look carefully at this in 1 Timothy 2:11-13.
 It says, “Let the woman learn in silence with all subjection.
 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.
 For Adam was first formed, then Eve.”

 Then he and people have taken that and says that right there, “it just clearly says that she’s not supposed to teach a man.”
 That’s not what this says.
 It says, “I suffer not a woman to teach nor to usurp.”